 Updated: Mar 15, 2021

-Meet and Move is my philosophy and technique of persuasion and negotiation with others.
+Meet and Move is my philosophy and technique of persuasion and negotiation.
 Persuasion is the act of influencing another person's attitude and behavior.
 To accomplish this, it is important to understand the other person’s beliefs, intentions, and motivations.
-The purpose of negotiation to achieve a positive outcome between two or more people.
+The purpose of negotiation is to achieve a positive outcome between two or more people.
 Working toward a win-win solution.
 While this may not always be possible, it should be the desired outcome.

-Be sure you communicate your desired outcome clearly and succinctly.
+Be sure you communicate our desired outcome clearly and succinctly.
 Appeal to the other person’s logic, emotion, and/or authority, depending on their communication style.
-The greater your ability to apply the communication styles to ourselves and others, the higher the possibility is that you will persuade others to believe and act in concert with a joint purpose.
+The greater your ability to apply the communication styles to us and others, the higher the possibility is that you will persuade others to believe and act in concert with a joint purpose.

 Be on the alert for potential communication barriers.
 Be sure the timing is right.
 Always focus on the other people.
 What’s in it for them?
 Remove any physical barriers.
 Be sensitive to the person’s position and status.
 Be aware of their feelings and prejudices.
 Listen and watch for their feedback.
 Don’t manipulate.
 Seek common ground.

 Suggest alternative strategies and compromises.
 Compromises are often positive alternatives which can often achieve greater benefit for all concerned compared to holding to the original positions.
 The goal is still win-win.